COVID-19 and Vaccine Information

 Masks are still required in healthcare settings per CDC and state health department guidelines.

 The holiday season will look and feel much different this year due to the COVID-19 pandemic.

-As you plan for year-end celebrations, PeaceHealth urges everyone to continue to stay safe by avoiding high-risk activities, including traveling and attending social gatherings outside of your household.
+As you plan for fall and winter celebrations, PeaceHealth is urging you to stay safe by avoiding high-risk activities, including traveling or attending social gatherings outside of your household.

 “Indoor gatherings with people and family you don’t normally associate with put everyone at high risk for contracting COVID-19,” said Catherine Kroll, PeaceHealth’s director of infection prevention.
 “The safest holiday celebrations are those that include only the people you are normally around, such as your immediate family.”